asummers1/guide/guide/creating-your-bot/creating-commands.md

 - `commands`: An array of commands to register.
 The [slash command builder](/popular-topics/builders.md#slash-command-builders) from `discord.js` is used to build the data for your commands

 ::: tip
 In order to get your application's client id, go to [Discord Developer Portal](https://discord.com/developers/applications) and choose your application.
 Find the id under "Application ID" in General Information subpage.
 To get guild id, open Discord and go to your settings.
 On the "Advanced" page, turn on "Developer Mode".
-This will enable a "Copy ID" button in the context menu when you right-click on a server icon, a user's profile, etc.
+Then, exit that window, right-click the name of your guild (be careful not to get the id from one of your channels), and click the "Copy ID" button.
 :::

 :::: code-group